adamw8/adam-wei-website/content/publication/admm_tro/index.md

 ---
-title: 'Consensus Complementarity Control for Multi-Contact MPC'
+title: 'Consensus Complementarity Control for Multicontact MPC'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here